kallewoof/kerl/README.md

 foo$ argcv "as does \\ i.e. escaped escape" argc = 1: [0] as does \ i.e. escaped escape
-foo$ argcv "starting a quoted thing dquote> but deciding to abort by htting ^D dquote> ^D user abort
+foo$ argcv "starting a quoted thing dquote> but deciding to abort by htting Ctrl-D dquote> ^D user abort
 ```